NicholasDewberryOfficial/NicholasDewberryOfficial/README.md

 To contact: https://www.linkedin.com/in/nicholas-dewberry-a99893181

 FYI: Most of my repos are private.
 Repo history is also not accurate because of my posts to gitlab/bitbucket.
-I use these because I have some ethical qualms around my code being used to train AI systems.
 Msg me if you want to see my code.